 The Private Beta in Review

-The B2 Community is Alive
+The Backblaze B2 Community Is Alive

-What Would You Do With B2?
+What Would You Do With Backblaze B2?

-Backup Data Storage
+Backup Data Storage:

 - Government defense agency servers